whatyouhide/elixir-love-at-first-sip/slides.md

 ???

-In Elixir, you can **quote** expressions to get their internal representation (AST).

-Quoting primitive values (like strings, numbers, atoms) returns the values themselves, but quoting everything else returns a three-elements tuple with:
+Quoting a primitive value returns that value, while quoting everything else returns a three-elements tuple with:

 * function name
 * metadata